Galarzaa90/NabBot/README.md

     * pillow (Python Imaging Library)
     * BeautifulSoup
 * discord.py **rewrite branch**
-* Tested on Windows and Raspbian
+* Tested on Windows, Ubuntu and Raspbian

 ## Installing and running
 To install discord.py simply run the following on the command line: